optozorax/unasanu/content/en/index.md

 Of course, this might still not be enough, and I will further demonstrate how one can prove that they remain alive even if we simulate them.

-# Universe as a Number
+# Universe as a number

 Alright, we agree that the entities are alive when we simulate them on a computer, and it is not enough for us that they have a single future.
 We believe that their future only exists after we've simulated it.

-So, let’s be precise about what we have to claim it as proof that they have lived through a certain stretch of time.
+So, let's be precise about what we have to claim it as proof that they have lived through a certain stretch of time.
 All we have is: the simulation algorithm and all the simulation steps up to now.
 We consider the existence of this information to be equivalent to proving the life of these entities.

 Imagine we've run this simulation, gathered all the data and stored it on a large hard drive: first the algorithm, then step 1, then step 2, ..., and finally step N. Now we have evidence that these entities lived up to step N. But, of course, data on a hard drive is always some sequence of zeroes and ones.
 We can convert this data into one large positive integer.
 And this integer still serves as evidence of the entities' existence.